siteleaf/siteleaf.com/_posts/2016-08-04-customizing-the-siteleaf-admin.markdown

 Watch <a href="https://vimeo.com/177560478">Customizing the Siteleaf admin</a> on Vimeo {: .caption}

-Siteleaf v2 was built to be be customized.
+Siteleaf v2 was built to be customized.
 In this tutorial, we’ll dive deeper into the Siteleaf admin and learn some tricks on how to tweak the interface to suit our needs.
 We'll cover collections, permalinks, metadata, smart fields, defaults, and user roles.

 If you followed the previous tutorials, you should now have a [basic understanding of Jekyll](/blog/jekyll-from-scratch/) and the [Siteleaf admin](/blog/connecting-github/).
 Feel free to check those out first if you haven't.